The localization of orthogonal calculus with respect to homology: Postnikov sections

 \section{Postnikov sections}

-The classical theory of Postnikov sections of based spaces is obtained by the nullification with respect to the spheres, that is, given a based space $A$, the $k$-th Postnikov section of $A$ is the nullification of $A$ at $S^{k+1}$, i.e., $P_{k}A = P_{S^{k+1}}A$.
+Given a based space $A$, the $k$-th Postnikov section of $A$ is the nullification of $A$ at $S^{k+1}$, i.e., $P_{k}A = P_{S^{k+1}}A$.
 Given a diagram of (simplicial, left proper, combinatorial) model categories, Barwick \cite[Section 5 Application 1]{BarwickLeftRight} and Bergner \cite{BergnerHomotopyLimits} develop a general machinery for producing a model structure which captures the homotopy theory of the homotopy limit of the diagram of model categories.
 Guti{\'e}rrez and Roitzheim \cite[Section 4]{GR16} applied this to the study of Postnikov sections for model categories, which recovers the classical theory when $\es{C}$ is the Kan-Quillen model structure on simplicial sets.
 We consider the relationship between Postnikov sections and orthogonal calculus via our local calculus.